Breword/tmux/Contributing.md

 ### Medium things

+- Extend the active-pane flag to windows so a client can have an independent current window.
+This can be similar to how it works for panes but is probably more complicated.
+The idea would be to get rid of session groups.

 - Customize mode: 1) way to export option or tagged options to a file 2) `e` key like in buffer mode to edit option file in an editor popup 3) way to add new user options 4) way to add new key bindings 5) a key to restore an